markirby/Chester-WordPress-MVC-Theme-Framework/README.md

 Examples of each can be found in https://github.com/markirby/Boilerplate-Chester-WordPress-Theme

+header_close can include the tag {{{siteTitleHTML}}}, which will output the content of site_title on a regular page, and site_title_on_home on the homepage, if you wish, otherwise, leave them both blank.

 Once these are created, you can call the function renderPage from within your controller and get the template surrounded by header, footer and site title files, with wp_head() and wp_footer() called.

 	echo $this->renderPage('template_name', array(